 Show 21 focussed on a report called ‘Joining the Dots – Decision Making for a New Era’.

-The report had been jointly published by the Chartered Institute of Management Accountants (CIMA) and the American Institute Of Certified Public Accountants (AICPA) as part of their joint venture, the Chartered Global Management Accountant (CGMA).
+The report on Strategic Decision Making had been jointly published by the Chartered Institute of Management Accountants (CIMA) and the American Institute Of Certified Public Accountants (AICPA) as part of their joint venture, the Chartered Global Management Accountant (CGMA).

 The report was consisted of research amongst 300 C-level executives at large organisations from 16 countries around the world, together with in-depth interviews for deeper insight with nine key individuals that included the CFOs of Yahoo, Royal Dutch Shell and Philips Africa’s and EY’s Global Chairman and CEO.

 The findings were quite damning and suggest that the large majority of senior leaders’ battle against:

 - breakdowns in trust and collaboration inside the organisation

 - difficulties with translating ever-expanding volumes of informing into relevant knowledge